 Needless to say that security is also one of the key features one should bear in mind when setting up an online store.

 PrestaShop, as well as Shopify, are both PCI compliant.
-Shopify is being hosted on a Level 1 PCI DSS compliant server.
+Shopify has on a Level 1 PCI DSS compliant server.
 Also, software regularly creates backups of all the data.
 Unfortunately, PrestaShop requires you to buy an additional SSL certificate and continuously check it on security patches.

 Both platforms have an excellent set of techniques and tools, aiming to improve your store's SEO.
 PrestaShop provides its clients with a significant number of modules to promote their business online and end up in the highest ranks of search engines.

 Another aspect that should not be left out is customer support.
-The questions concerning the store management will definitely arise, it's only a matter of time.
+The store management questions will definitely arise, it's only a matter of time.

 PrestaShop offers its customers only paid support.
 There are four different levels of support - "One shot", "Essential", "Premium" and "Deluxe".
 They differ in price and suggested options.
-Besides that, PrestaShop's website has a variety of support resources - documentation, videos, webinars, tutorials.
-Also, arising questions can be solved by fellow users on a community forum.
+Besides that, PrestaShop's website has different support resources - documentation, videos, webinars, tutorials.
+Also, fellow users on a community forum can help you solve all the arising issues.
 Besides that, PrestaShop organizes training courses to teach merchants and developers the ins and outs of the software.

 Shopify, on the other hand, has 24/7 customer support regardless of the pricing plan.
-This support includes phone, chat, and email support, as well as user forums, tutorials, and FAQs.
+This support includes phone, chat, email support, user forums, tutorials, and FAQs.
 Furthermore, Shopify has its eCommerce University with unlimited access to eBooks, guides, and videos.

-To sum up the information mentioned above, let's now point out the pros and cons of each platform:
+To sum up the information mentioned above, let's now point out each platform's pros and cons :

 What are PrestaShop’s Pros and Cons?